zikun-li/AdaServe-Artifact-Evaluation/README.md

 # AdaServe-Artifact-Evaluation
-The artifact evaluation repo for AdaServe.
+This is the artifact evaluation repo for AdaServe.

 ## Getting Started Instructions

 ### Hardware setup

-### Using the Provided Machine
+#### Using the Provided Machine

 In the artifact evaluation, we will provide you a machine with the following characteristics:
 - 8 NVIDIA A100-SXM4-40GB GPUs